nickg/nextcellent/readme.txt

 - Alternative path preserving backward compatibility (while possible).

 - **Development on Bitbucket open to developers suggestions**. (https://bitbucket.org/wpgetready/nextcellent).
-You are free to download , test and make suggestions and request.
+You are free to download , test and make suggestions and requests.

 Being said that, here are the usual classic features: